Kenai River Guide Academy®

 Accommodations & Breaks

-Coffee will be available each morning and you are welcome to bring donuts, etc. Upon arrival, you will be given a lunch menu that you will fill out and return to the person facilitating the program.
-Lunch will be delivered outside the classroom and be eaten in the room during class since we will work through lunch.
+Coffee will be available each morning and you are welcome to bring donuts, snacks, etc. Upon arrival, lunch menus are passed out; you will fill a menu out and return it to the KRGA Coordinator.
+Lunch is delivered outside the classroom and be eaten in the room during class, with the exception of Friday.
+Friday lunch is on your own.
 Instructors will try to give a five-minute break every 1.5 hours; however, feel free to leave the classroom if you need to use the facilities.

 Grading Policy

 This is a pass/fail course.
-You must pass the written test with an 80% or higher while oral exams are graded as pass/fail.
-Guides that do not pass the written test in any year can retake the test up to three times that same year.
-If a guide does not pass the test on the third try, they will be required to take the course again, pay the class fee again and take the exams again.
+You must pass the written test with an 80% or higher and oral exams are graded as pass/fail.
+Guides that do not pass the written test in any year can retake the test two more times that same year.
+If a guide does not pass the written test on the third try, they will be required to take the course again, pay the class fee again and retake both the written and oral exams.
+Guides failing the oral exam may be able to retake it if another class is being offered that spring.
+If not, they will need to take it the following year.
+You must pass both the written test and oral exam in order to pass the course.

 Testing Out/Challenging the Course